 Mount Saint Helens erupted on the morning of May 18, 1980.
 Four days later, President Jimmy Carter visited the disaster zone and made some lengthy comments to the press in Portland.
 I don’t know that there’s—in recorded history in our Nation, that there’s ever been a more formidable explosion.
-What happened apparently was a natural explosion equivalent maybe to 10 […]
+What happened apparently was a natural […]

 Washingtone, our head guide at Kilimanjaro told us that three things are needed for a successful Kili climb.
 These are really good pointers for any guided trek, whether you are on Kilimanjaro Tanzania or Black Creek Mississippi or anywhere in-between.
 Cooperation – You have to trust your guides and cooperate with them.
-Sometimes it is the guide’s job to push […]
+Sometimes it is […]

 For me, at least on that particular day, Mount Saint Helens was all about two things – rebirth and switchbacks.
 I have already written a couple of times about the amazing rebirth and renewal after Saint Helens blew her top.

 Anyone who has done any hiking in rough terrain is intimately familiar with switchbacks.